vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 The workload cluster is deployed by using a YAML file similar to the shared services cluster YAML file but customized for the workload cluster placement objects.

-The following is a sample YAML for deploying the workload cluster.
+The following is a sample YAML for deploying the workload cluster:

 ```yaml
 CLUSTER_CIDR: 100.96.0.0/11